sschepis/ai-resonator/README.md

 5. **Triadic System Architecture**: The system implements a triadic structure (thesis-antithesis-synthesis) that appears repeatedly in models of fundamental reality.

 For a comprehensive explanation of the theoretical foundations, system architecture, implementation details, and experimental results, please refer to the [research paper](papers/paper.md) included in this repository.
-For details on the quantum semantic formalism implementation, see [QUANTUM_SEMANTIC_README.md](QUANTUM_SEMANTIC_README.md).
+For details on the quantum semantic formalism implementation, see [QUANTUM_SEMANTIC_README.md](QUANTUM_SEMANTIC_README.md) (recently updated with improved basis transformations and LLM response handling).

 ## Installation